 And what do we do?

-We make gang of ten type deals.
+We make gang of 10 type deals.

-We actually have the audio of the uh things I described for you yesterday, Rex Tillerson of ExxonMobil talking to Charlie Gibson.
+We actually have the audio of the things I described for you yesterday, Rex Tillerson of ExxonMobil talking to Charlie Gibson.

-Uh, and this first bite is Tillerson on how much the oil companies pay in taxes.
+And this first bite is Tillerson on how much the oil companies pay in taxes.

 Everything we do, the numbers are very large.